 Older adults and those with underlying medical conditions are at a much higher risk for severe illness when infected, this includes individuals with CKD.

 Individuals who are on dialysis or who have received a transplant will have weaker immune systems than the general population, which can leave them more vulnerable to infection.
-It is extremely important that those receiving dialysis continue to go to their dialysis treatments and follow their doctor's recommendations.
+It is extremely important that those receiving dialysis continue to go to all of their dialysis treatments.

 It is vital that patients with CKD communicate regularly with their doctors and continue with their prescribed treatments throughout the duration of the pandemic.